Leonardo-Barbosa-Silva/PROJECT-EX-CAR-SHOP/README.md

 The paste called backend is the code that comunicate with database, manage routes, provide application's controllers for CRUD requests and autenticathion with JWT.

 The paste called frontend is the code that provides the applications's UI with React and Redux.
-The code is programmed by using the JSX sintax, but the template of React transpile fora a pure JavaScript code.
+The code is programmed by using the JSX sintax, but the template of React transpile for a a pure JavaScript code.

 ## PACKAGES & EXPLAINING